Estimated reading time: 10 minutes

 But for “marijuana,” Minnesota’s controlled substance mixture law conflicted with Minnesota’s statute sections defining “marijuana.”
 Minnesota statutes define “marijuana” as a specific mixture including parts of the plant while excluding others.

 The 2023 reform law mostly remedies this issue, for cannabis, by removing “mixture” from both the pre-existing “Controlled Substance Crime” statutes, and the new “Cannabis Possession Crimes” statutes, in Chapter 152, for cannabis flower, cannabis concentrates and edibles.
+Presumably courts will no longer allow prosecutors to attempt to impose criminal liability for non-cannabis materials in containers with cannabis, in marijuana possession cases.

-First, in order to make possession of a thing a crime, there must be evidence proving criminal intent.
+First, in order to make possession of a thing into a crime, there must be evidence proving criminal intent.

-The lowest level of criminal intent required for a criminal possession of contraband case is “knowledge.”
+And a threshold issue for the lowest level of criminal intent required for a criminal possession of contraband case is “knowledge.”
 In other words, finding some prohibited item near or on your person is not enough.
 The prosecutor must prove that you actually knew it was there.
 And they must prove you knew what “it” was.

 In fact, the first questions police officers ask suspects in a marijuana possession case invite an admission of knowledge.
 “Is this your marijuana?”

-Circumstantial evidence of “knowing”
+Circumstantial evidence of knowing

 But by definition, an inference can support more than one conclusion.
 And frequently circumstances also support an inference of a lack of knowledge.
 Where an inference of innocence is possible from circumstantial evidence; the law requires the jury to conclude the accused is not-guilty.

+A common misunderstanding is that ownership is the same as possession.
+But it is not.
 So, let’s consider an example.
 If a child borrows and drives the parent’s car, the child is in possession of the car.
 But the owner is still the parent, who is not in possession of it.
 Similarly, in a marijuana possession case, ownership is not evidence of possession.

-Identification of marijuana or THC
+Identification: marijuana or THC

-The government will try to prove that their material is marijuana or THC.
+The Hemp Defense: The government will try to prove that their material is marijuana or THC.
 And they will argue that statutes make a “mixture containing” THC, a crime to knowingly possess.
+But the definition of marijuana, excludes parts of the cannabis plant.
+These laws directly conflict with each other.

 The statute defining marijuana is more specific.
 So under principles of statutory construction, the more specific statute overrides the more general “mixture” statutes.